vlajos/vlajos.github.io/_posts/2015-09-16-testing-webserver-http-headers.md

 excerpt: "Behind firewalls, load balancers, cdns, reverse proxies and with a not totally simple webserver configuration, it can quite be hard to verify all the different locations, virtual hosts, aliases, rewrites."
 ---

-We have a project to restructure our webservers, consolidate their configuration, consider using new technologies and implement best practices where it is possible.
+We have a project to restructure our webservers, consolidate their configurations, consider using new technologies and implement best practices where it is possible.
 Which means lots of configuration changes.
 Our setup is not too complex.
 We have only a reverse proxy, 2 webservers (one of them is the reverse proxy), a firewall and we use sometimes